russd2357/temporal-aks-poc/README.md

 # temporal-aks-poc

+## DISCLAIMER - THIS IS A WORK IN PROGRESS.
+IT IS ALSO INTENDED FOR DEMO PURPOSES ONLY.
+DO NOT USE IN PRODUCTION ##

 ## Temporal Demo Running on AKS
 This project demonstrates how to set up a Temporal cluster on AKS with code to define a Temporal workflow and a Next JS frontend to kick off the workflow.
 The sample workflow emulates a patient onboarding workflow which is executed by calling a set of external APIs in the workflow activites.